knochenhans/modarchive-random-player/Readme.md

 ![grafik](https://github.com/user-attachments/assets/1e9d1c44-2344-43b0-a531-80a131ebbac2)

-A simple music player application using `libopenmpt` and `libuade` to play random module files from *[The Mod Archive](https://modarchive.org)*.
+A simple retro music player application using `libopenmpt` and `libuade` to play random module files from *[The Mod Archive](https://modarchive.org)*, and also supports `libgme`.
 This application is built with Python and PySide6 for the GUI, and uses `pyaudio` for audio playback.
 It chooses the best player based on the module type.

 Uses [libopenmpt_py](https://github.com/shroom00/libopenmpt_py) to interface with `libopenmpt` via Python.